KaruroChori/tauri-update-server/readme.md

 No interface to update the db from here, just for content delivery.

 ## Usage

-- `yarn start` to start the node server.
+`yarn add @taus-services/taus` to install the node server, or `npm install @taus-services/taus`.
-- `yarn db-auto` to automatically generate models for the database `./private/db`.
+You can reference [this](https://github.com/KaruroChori/taus-example) other repository to have a working example.

 ## Custom headers
 In addition to the general structure provided by *tauri update*, there are three more fields which are used to define proper conditions for delivery: